-Who are the Level 1 users of ODMAP?
+Who are ODMAP users?

-The majority of ODMAP Level 1 users are first responders, such as police, emergency medical services (EMS) providers, and fire department personnel who are often among the first people to arrive at an overdose scene.
-Level 1 users also include emergency departments and hospitals, although not the research units contained within some hospitals.10
+The majority of ODMAP users are first responders, such as police, emergency medical services (EMS) providers, and fire department personnel who are often among the first people to arrive at an overdose scene.
+ODMAP users also include emergency departments and hospitals, although not the research units contained within some hospitals.
+10